Microsoft License Terms May Change Upon Software Assurance Renewal

 or other inventory tools and processes to achieve a time/date stamped inventory of hardware.
 If you do an inventory, Microsoft will grant you enough core licenses to fully license your machine when you renew your SA.

-No matter whether you accept the default grant of core licenses or perform an inventory, the quantity of Software Assurance renewals needed is based on the core count.
+No matter whether you accept the default grant of core licenses or perform an inventory, the quantity of Software Assurance renewals needed is based on the core, not processor, count.

 To reiterate, this situation can affect you when:

-- Microsoft changes the license terms of a license your department owns and
+- Microsoft changes the license terms and conditions of a license your department owns and

 - Your department owns current SA covering that license and